-REL 100 Religions of the World (3) fall
+REL 100 Religions of the World (3)

 An introduction to the history of religious traditions of the world, including Buddhism, Christianity, Hinduism, Islam, Judaism, and others.
-Not open to students who have completed REL 200 (available at ASU Main).
+Not open to students who have completed REL 200 (available at Tempe campus).
 General studies: HU, G.